pirsch-analytics/docs/content/privacy.md

 ## You Are in Charge

 You are in charge of the data we collect for you.
 You can wipe all data by deleting the website on the dashboard or by sending us a support request ([support@pirsch.io](mailto:support@pirsch.io)).
-To export statistics, please send us a support request with the desired format.
-We plan to add CSV exports in the near future.
+You can export your data to CSV for the last 12 months.